Prostitution in Egypt: Rule of Muhammad Ali dynasty (1805–1953)

-The prostitution system
+Pimping

 The prostitution system in Egypt often depends on pimping, although women also work alone.
 Pimps in Egypt organize the work of a group of prostitutes and receive a percentage of their profits.
-This is called the network in Egypt.
+This is called "the network" in Egypt.
 This system is mainly used in Cairo and Alexandria and other big cities.

-Nikah mut‘ah
+Nikah mut'ah

-Nikah mut‘ah is a temporary marriage allowed under Shia Islam Law.
+Nikah mut'ah is a temporary marriage allowed under Shia Islamic law.
 The 'marriage' may last for a term of one hour to one year.
 It is sometimes used to circumvent the prostitution laws.

 Summer marriages

 Wealthy men from the Gulf states often holiday in Egypt in the summer months.
 Whilst there they may take a young, temporary bride (often under-age) in a so-called summer marriage.
 The marriages are arranged through a marriage broker and the girl's parents receive gifts and money as a 'dowry'.
 The marriage ends when the men return to their own country.